 Access, retention and graduate outcomes for H.E. students with a background of care or family estrangement

-It is strongly focused on providing practical recommendations for policymakers and practitioners, in particular around which interventions are likely to be most useful in creating long-term success for these disadvantaged groups of students.
+It was strongly focused on providing practical recommendations for policymakers and practitioners, in particular around which interventions are likely to be most useful in creating long-term success for these disadvantaged groups of students.

-The study uses a mixed methods approach, combining a Delphi study with experts, interviews with practitioners, focus groups with care-experienced and estranged students and analysis of quantitative data on outcomes held by the Higher Education Statistics Agency; the Rees Centre is leading on this final element.
+The study used a mixed methods approach, combining a Delphi study with experts, interviews with practitioners, focus groups with care-experienced and estranged students and analysis of quantitative data on outcomes held by the Higher Education Statistics Agency.
+The Rees Centre led on this final element (see annex 2).

 About Unite Foundation: www.unitefoundation.co.uk